Get $100 cash card when you join Overseas Visitor Health Cover

 If you are switching from a visa that requires OVHC to a visa that includes Medicare cover like a permanent resident visa (PR), you can keep your OVHC as long as you want but you should strongly consider switching to a domestic health insurance policy for the following reasons:

-The Budget Workers Cover from Health.com.au currently offers the cheapest policy in the market at $15 per week.
+The Budget Workers Cover from Health.com.au currently offers the cheapest policy in the market starting from $65 per month.
 It only covers your in-hospital visits and doesn’t include visits to the GP or specialists, dental work (even if it is in-hospital) or natural therapies.
-This is common for most basic/budget policies.
+This is common for most budget policies.

-Even a basic/budget policy will usually be enough as far as your visa is concerned.
+Even a basic policy will be enough to cover your visa requirements.

 The good news is, once you buy your health cover - it’s active straight away.
 However, some treatments have a waiting period.